motz9/se_project_spots/README.md

 ## Description

 This project was creating an image sharing site that is responsive on different screen sizes.
-Users can add and delete images and edit profile information.
+Users can add images and delete images, and also comment on images.

 ## Tech Stack